philc/gumshoedb/DEVELOPING.md

     make run-benchmarks

-The synthetic suite tests small, narrow techniques and represents the upper-bound of performance.
+The synthetic suite benchmarks small, narrow techniques and represents the upper-bound of performance.
 It provides a clean, isolated view on how fast a technique is.

 The core benchmarks test the core GumshoeDB code paths.
 The core code paths should be comparable in speed to the ideal benchmarks -- ideally within 20%.